auth0/cosmos/src/components/atoms/button/button.md

 ### Button states

-Disable a button if you don't want the user isn't allowed to click on it
+You can disable a button if you don't want the user to be able to click it.
+You can also add a spinner to indicate that data is loading, or a success checkmark to indicate (for example) that data has been saved successfully.

 ```js
 <div>